Easy Instant Pot Beef Enchilada Pasta

 - Instant Pot Lazy Lasagna Casserole

-- Instant Pot Ground Beef and Potatoes
+- Easy Instant Pot Chicken and Gravy

-- Instant Pot Shepherd’s Pie
+- Instant Pot Arroz Con Pollo

 How to Make Enchilada Pasta in the Instant Pot

+Cook the beef.
 You’ll start by browning some ground beef in the insert pot of the Instant Pot, using the Saute setting.

 Once it’s browned, turn off the Instant Pot and drain the beef if needed and return it to the insert pot.

+Add noodles, liquids, seasonings, and beans.
 Add the pasta on top of the beef.

 Sprinkle on some seasonings, add in a can of enchilada sauce, some beef broth, and make sure the pasta is just barely covered with liquid.
+Don’t stir anything at this point.

 Top all of that with some black beans, and resist the urge to stir!

+Pressure cook.
 Select a 4 minute cook time at high pressure.
 Once the cook time is complete, allow a 5 minute natural release, followed by a quick release of any remaining pressure.

 At first, when you remove the lid, it will look fairly soupy.
 That’s normal–more of that liquid will absorb as it cools, and it will thicken into a creamy sauce.

-Add in some shredded cheese, stirring until it’s melted.
+Then, you’ll add in some shredded cheese, stirring until it’s melted.

 Allow the enchilada pasta to rest for a few minutes while the sauce thickens up.
 Then serve and top with additional shredded cheese, if desired!